 What would you do if you found a bag of money?

-A Utah man got a surprise when he stopped to pull a large orange bag off the highway.
-He feared that it would become a traffic hazard.
+A Utah man got a surprise when he stopped to pull a large orange bag off the highway, fearing that it would become a traffic hazard.

 "I thought it was going to be light.
 I reached down to grab it and I couldn't move it," Kennedy said.

-The sack was approximately 4 feet tall and 2 feet wide.
-It was filled with smaller bags packed with currency including $50 and $100 bills.
+Approximately 4 feet tall and 2 feet wide, the sack was filled with smaller bags packed with currency including $50 and $100 bills.
 Kennedy estimated each of the small bags contained $22,000.

 It was unclear how much money the entire bag contained.